ilaria-carnevale/ai_engineering_professionai/README.md

 The Masters Course consists of 11 total modules.
 Each module includes a **final project**. <br>
 The **final projects** aim to put into practice **knowledge and skills** acquired during the course by applying them to a real-life use case. <br>
 This repository collects all my projects.
-The file name indicates both the module and the project name.
+The file name indicates both the module number and the project name.

 ## Module Descriptions: